khadesh/Db_TeXML.Wpf/README.md

 DB TeXML is a programming language and IDE designed to rapidly generate backend libraries or scripts based on information schema structures of the targeted database.
-Sql Server, MySql, Postgres and Ingres are supported.
+Sql Server, MySql, Postgres and Oracle are supported.

 I wrote this code originally around 2010-2015, it started as a project in Python for rapidly building scripts to run against databases based on their information schemas to produce a set of files based on templates.